Afton Chavez, M.D.

 Brandon Kirsch, M.D.

-Dr. Kirsch is a board-certified dermatologist and the President and Chief Executive Officer at ClearifiRx, a dermatologist-led online platform providing personalized prescriptions to treat skin conditions.
-He was previously Medical Director and Vice President of Clinical Development at Brickell Biotech, Inc. Dr. Kirsch started his career as a lawyer and holds law degrees from the University of Western Ontario (LL.B.) and Georgetown (LL.M.
+Dr. Kirsch is a board-certified dermatologist and the Vice President, Therapeutic Area Head – Dermatology at the global biopharmaceutical company Arena Pharmaceuticals.
+At Arena, he is responsible for providing leadership and strategic direction for the clinical science team.
+Dr. Kirsch is also a co-founder and member of the board of directors at ClearifiRx.com, a dermatologist-led online platform providing personalized prescriptions to treat skin conditions.
+Dr. Kirsch started his career as a lawyer and holds law degrees from the University of Western Ontario (LL.B.) and Georgetown (LL.M.
 Securities and Financial Regulation).
 He completed medical school at Brown University, an internship at the Mayo Clinic and dermatology residency at the University of North Carolina.

 Kachiu Lee, M.D.